GeoSensorWebLab/ArcticConnect/README.markdown

 Changing the layout could be used to have a special layout for certain posts.

+## Moving Off GitHub Pages

+If we need to move this site off GitHub Pages, we can use the [jekyll gem](http://jekyllrb.com) to generate a static site from the repository and publish that to a web server.
+There is also a [Docker image for Jekyll](https://hub.docker.com/r/jekyll/jekyll/) that could be integrated to simplify deployments.

 ## Acknowledgements

 This site is based on the ["Polar Bear" theme](https://github.com/diezcami/polar-bear-theme) by Camille Diez ([@diezcami](https://github.com/diezcami)).